efreeman518/EF.DemoApp1.net/README.md

 # Getting Started
 1. Clone, set the startup project to Api/SampleApp.Api, and run - swagger page opens, using the same port and root folder shows a basic js UI
-2. Run tests - Test.UI & Test.SpecFlow.Specs UI feature tests require the correct versions of Chrome and Edge, and the app to be running in order to run the Selenium UI tests.
-Load and run the solution in one VS, load into another VS to run the Selenium based tests.
+2. Run tests - Test.UI, Test.SpecFlow.Specs (UI feature) tests require the correct versions of Chrome and Edge.
+Test.Load, Test.UI, Test.SpecFlow.Specs (UI feature) require the app to be running in order to run the Load & Selenium UI tests.
+Load and run the solution in one VS, load into another VS to run the UI dependent tests.

 # Notes
 1. Started from Microsoft's Todo sample api (<a href="https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-7.0&tabs=visual-studio" target="_blank">https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-7.0&tabs=visual-studio</a>)